Frequently asked questions

 6. How is the Neuroprotective Developmental Care approach different?

-8. Could you please help me choose a package or a gift voucher?
+7. Could you please help me choose a package or a purchase a gift voucher for a baby shower or mum-to-be?

 We would be delighted to assist you in choosing, please send us a message via our contact form.

 Consultations are required to be prepaid.
-Consultations missed due to time zone errors will not be refunded.
 A client may reschedule their consultation free of charge, with minimum 24 hours notice.
 Cancellations can be made with minimum 24 hours notice and will be refunded, minus a HKD$250 administration fee.
 Consultations cancelled within 24 hours of the appointment time are non-refundable.
 Bookings are not transferable.